tdwg/process/review_manager.md

 One of the first tasks for the Review Manager is to seek reviewers for the submission.
 Advice can be sought from the Author, relevant TDWG groups, the Executive Committee and others.
 It is recommended that at least three expert reviews are provided for submissions.

+The Review Manager should keep a record of correspondence with potential and engaged expert reviewers that would be sufficient for a replacement Review Manager to take over if that became necessary.
+That record should include expert reviewer candidate names, date of solicitation, date of response, and the response itself (accept or decline).
+It should also include copies of key emails that contain information such as request to review, acceptance of the review, discussion of potential conflicts of interest.

 ## 3.1 Reviewer Profile

 The **ideal reviewer** is someone who has not been directly involved in the development of the standard (independence).
 Reviewers must have advanced technical skills as a standard is a technical document.
 The ideal reviewer has written or contributed to the development of another standard.
 An ideal reviewer 'gets the job done'.